What are the key features of Drupal?

 Decoupled Drupal for multichannel experiences

 A decoupled CMS architecture separates the back and front end management of a website.
 This essentially creates one system for creating and storing content, and another (or many) separate one for delivering that content.
-After your content has been created in the back end, your single, or multiple, front-end systems can utilize APIs and web services to feed any device or channel.
+After your content has been created in the back end, your single, or multiple, front-end systems can utilise APIs and web services to feed any device or channel.

 Drupal is different